-Withdrawal management services-Adults.

-Substance use disorder withdrawal management services are provided to an individual to assist in the process of withdrawal from psychoactive substances in a safe and effective manner, in accordance with ASAM criteria.
-For secure withdrawal management and stabilization services for individuals who have been involuntarily committed, see WAC 388-877-1104.
+WAC 246-341-1104 Secure withdrawal management and stabilization services-Adults.
+Secure withdrawal management and stabilization services are provided to an individual to assist in the process of withdrawal from psychoactive substances in a safe and effective manner, or medically stabilize an individual after acute intoxication, in accordance with ASAM criteria and chapters 71.05 and 71.34 RCW.